 The Feast of Mercy is celebrated on the first Sunday after Easter, that is on the Second Sunday of Easter, which is called the Divine Mercy Sunday today.
 Cardinal Franciszek Macharski was the first one to make it part of the liturgical calendar of the Archdiocese of Cracow (1985) and, later, some Polish bishops instituted the feast in their dioceses.
 In 1995, at the request of the Polish Episcopal Conference, Holy Father John Paul II instituted the feast in all dioceses in Poland.
 On the day of Sister Faustina’s canonization, 30th April 2000, the Pope instituted the feast for the whole Church.

 In preparation for this feast we are to recite the novena which consists in saying the Chaplet to the Divine Mercy for 9 days.
 The novena begins on Good Friday.
-The Lord Jesus promised: By this novena, I will grant every possible grace to souls (Diary 796).
-The novena to the Divine Mercy written down in Saint Faustina’s 'Diary' is also popular: each day we bring a different group of souls to God.
+The Lord Jesus promised: “Through this Novena, I shall grant all manner of graces to souls” (Diary 796).
+The novena to the Divine Mercy written down in Saint Faustina’s ‘Diary’ is also popular: each day we bring a different group of souls to God.
 Out of piety, we can make this novena, however, we should not confine ourselves to it, because the Lord Jesus desires that the feast be preceded by the novena consisting of the Chaplet to the Divine Mercy.

 The Feast of Mercy is not only a day when great glory is given to God in the mystery of His mercy but it is also a day of tremendous grace because the Lord Jesus attached great promises to the feast.
 The greatest promise pertains to the grace of complete remission of sins and punishment (Diary 699).
-The soul that will go to Confession and receive Holy Communion shall obtain complete forgiveness of sins and punishment (Diary 699).
-This grace – says Rev. Professor I. Różycki – is much greater than plenary indulgence, which consists only in a remission of temporal punishment for the sins committed, however, it is never a remission of the sins themselves.
+“Any soul that makes its Confession and receives Holy Communion will have its sins and its punishment completely remitted” (Diary 699).
+This grace – says Rev. Professor I. Różycki – “is much greater than plenary indulgence, which consists only in a remission of temporal punishment for the sins committed, however, it is never a remission of the sins themselves.
 Basically, the most special grace is greater than the graces of the 6 sacraments, apart from the sacrament of baptism: since only the sacramental grace of the holy baptism is the forgiveness of all sins and punishment.
-However, as far as the above-mentioned promises are concerned, Christ associated the remission of sins and punishment with Holy Communion received during the Feast of Mercy, therefore, as regards this, He raised it to the rank of the 'second baptism'.
-It is clear that on the Feast of Mercy the Holy Communion must be not only received honourably but it should also meet the basic requirements of the devotion to the Mercy in order that it grants complete forgiveness of sins and punishment.
+However, as far as the above-mentioned promises are concerned, Christ associated the remission of sins and punishment with Holy Communion received during the Feast of Mercy, therefore, as regards this, He raised it to the rank of the ‘second baptism’.
+It is clear that on the Feast of Mercy the Holy Communion must be not only received honourably but it should also meet the basic requirements of the devotion to the Mercy in order that it grants complete forgiveness of sins and punishment”.
 It should be explained that confession does not have to be made on the day of the Feast of Mercy, one make it earlier.
 What is important is that the soul should be pure, without attachment to any sin and what should also be mentioned is the solicitude for living this feast in the spirit of the devotion to the Divine Mercy, that is in the spirit of trusting God and being merciful towards neighbour.
 Only such an attitude enables us to expect that Christ’s promises attached to this form of the Divine Mercy devotion will be fulfilled.

-The Lord Jesus said that on that day all the divine floodgates through which graces flow are opened; let no soul fear to draw near to Me, even though its sins be as scarlet (Diary 699).
+The Lord Jesus said that “on that day are open all the Divine floodgates through which graces flow; let no soul fear to approach Me, even if its sins be as scarlet” (Diary 699).
 On that day all people, even those who did not have the devotion to the Divine Mercy earlier and who become converted only then, may partake in all the graces which the Lord Jesus had prepared for this feast.
 His promises pertain not only to all possible supernatural graces but also all possible rewards in this world.
 With trust people can ask for everything for themselves and others as long as that the subject-matter of the prayer is compatible with God’s will, that is, if it is good for man from the perspective of eternity.
 Graces necessary for salvation are always in accord with God’s will because what God desires most is the salvation of souls, for which Jesus gave His life.
 Therefore, on the Feast of Mercy all graces and rewards are available to all people and communities as long as they ask for them with trust.

 Full theological analysis in: